Helix pomatia Linnaeus, 1758

 - Many additional synonyms in Europe.

 Habitat.
-In parks and gardens.
+In parks and gardens in Canada.

 Canadian range.
 Introduced.
 Southern British Columbia: Melrose and Revelstoke.
 Southern Ontario: Sarnia.
 Populations are apparently reproducing (Forsyth & Kamstra 2019).

 Etymology.
 Helix (G), a spiral; poma (G), “a lid” (Kennard & Woodward 1926), perhaps in reference to the calcified epiphragm used to close the aperture during times of aestivation or hibernation.

 - Forsyth RG, Kamstra J (2019) Roman Snail, Helix pomatia (Mollusca: Helicidae), in Canada.
 The Canadian Field-Naturalist 133: 156–159.

 - Kennard AS, Woodward BB (1926) Synonymy of the British non-marine Mollusca (Recent and post-Tertiary).
 British Museum (Natural History), London, xxiv + 447 pp.

 - Linnaeus C (1758) Systema naturæ per regna tria naturæ, secundum classes, ordines, genera, species, cum characteribus, differentiis, synonymis, locis.
 Tomus I. Editio decima, reformata.
 Laurentii Salvii, Holmiæ, + 824 pp.